-In late October the ten-man Philadelphia Section team won the Schmidt's Challenge Cup at the Hunt Valley Golf Club near Baltimore.
+In late October the ten-man Philadelphia Section team won the Schmidt Challenge Cup at the Hunt Valley Golf Club near Baltimore.
 It was the fifth year for the matches and for the first time the visiting team came away victorious.
 The first day made the difference as the teams of Henry McQuiston-Bob Thatcher, Tony Perla-Jack Kiefer and Bob Ross-Bob Schoener, Jr. won their better-ball matches and the Ted McKenzie-Don Stough team got a half.
-That put the Philadelphia team in front 3 1⁄2 points to 11⁄2 points.
-The second day Dick Smith, Sr.,
+That put the Philadelphia team in front $3\frac{1}{2}$ points to 11/2 points.
+The second day Dick Smith, Sr., McKenzie, Perla and Stough won their singles matches and McQuiston and Ross got halves.
+The final tally was Philadelphia 8 1/2 points to 6 1/2 points for the Middle Atlantic Section.
+The other member of the team was Dick Hendrickson.
+Philadelphia now had three wins versus two losses in the challenge matches and led for the first time.

-1971 Schmidt's Challenge Cup Team First winning visiting team gave Philadelphia a 3 to 2 lead Back Row L-R-Perla, Ross, Smith, Hendrickson, Kiefer, McKenzie Front Row L-R-McQuiston, Thatcher, Riegel, Schoener, Stough
+1971 Schmidt's Challenge Cup Team First winning visiting team gave Philadelphia a 3 to 2 lead Back Row L-R-Perla, Ross, Smith, Hendrickson, Kiefer, McKenzie Front Row L-R-McOuiston, Thatcher, Riegel, Schoener, Stough